 B-3.2.4 Sample Analysis

-NOTE — To minimize contamination from moisture, the sample should be introduced directly from the refrigerant sample cylinder into the coulometric titrator, i.e., avoid a secondary container transfer, whenever possible.
-Also, the effects of moisture contamination and phase distribution will be minimized if the sample container is 60% to 80% liquid filled with refrigerant.
-If the sample is a very high-pressure refrigerant, cool the cylinder to approximately 14 K [25.0°F] below critical temperature (TC) of the refrigerant and allow 30 minutes for equilibrium to be established before starting the analysis.
+NOTE — To minimize contamination from moisture, the sample should be introduced directly from the refrigerant sample cylinder into the coulometric titrator, that is, avoid a secondary container transfer, whenever possible.
+Also, the effects of moisture contamination and phase distribution will be minimized if the sample container is 60 percent to 80 percent liquid filled with refrigerant.
+If the sample is a very high-pressure refrigerant, cool the cylinder to approximately 14 K [25.0°F] below critical temperature (TC) of the refrigerant and allow 30 min for equilibrium to be established before starting the analysis.

 B-3.2.4.1 Refer to the instruction manual for moisture analyzer installation and operation.
 Instrument sensitivity should be set at maximum start drift at 25.0µg/ml and a new septum should be attached.